iamgini/ansible-real-life/README.md

 This repository is for Ansible real life samples and use cases.

 Do you have a use case to discuss ?
-Let's learn it together; leave and email to [gini](mailto:gini@techbeatly.com).
+Let's learn it together; leave a message to [gini](mailto:gini@techbeatly.com).